 During low resolution readout, some CCDs require a different number of vertical clocks on alternate lines.
-The AD9927 can support this by using the VREP registers.
+The AD9992 can support this by using the VREP registers.
 This allows a different number of V-pattern group repetitions to be programmed on odd and even lines.
 Only the number of repeats can be different in odd and even lines, while the V-pattern group remains the same.
 There are separate controls for the assigned Group A, Group B, Group C, and Group D patterns.
 All groups can support odd and even line alternation.
-Group A uses the VREPA 1 and VREPA 2 registers; Group B, Group C, and Group D use the corresponding VREP\ODD and VREP\EVEN registers.
-With the additional VREPA\3 and VREPA\4 registers, Group A can also support 3-line and 4-line alternation.
+Group A uses the VREPA\1 register and the VREPA\2 register; Group B, Group C, and Group D use the corresponding VREP\ODD register and VREP\EVEN register.
+With the additional VREPA\3 register and VREPA\4 register, Group A can also support 3-line and 4-line alternation.

 As discussed in the Generating HBLK Line Alternation section, the HBLK signal can be alternated for odd and even lines.
-Figure 43 shows an example of V-pattern group repetition alternation and HBLK Mode 0 alternation used together.
+Figure 42 shows an example of V-pattern group repetition alternation and HBLK Mode 0 alternation used together.

-2. GROUP A ALSO SUPPORTS 3- AND 4-LINE ALTERNATION USING THE ADDITIONAL VREPA\3 AND VREPA\4 REGISTERS.
+- 1. THE NUMBER OF REPEATS FOR V-PATTERN GROUPS A/B/C/D CAN BE ALTERNATED ON ODD AND EVEN LINES. - 2.
+GROUP A ALSO SUPPORTS 3- AND 4-LINE ALTERNATION USING THE ADDITIONAL VREPA\3 AND VREPA\4 REGISTERS.
 3. THE HBLK TOGGLE POSITIONS CAN BE ALTERNATED BETWEEN ODD AND EVEN LINES TO GENERATE DIFFERENT HBLK PATTERNS.

-Figure 43.
+Figure 42.
 Odd/Even Line Alternation of V-Pattern Group Repetitions and HBLK Toggle Positions